 Here you will find many stories from other women who have Endometriosis.
-These stories can give courage to other women that they are not alone in their battle.
+These stories can give courage to other women that they are not alone in this battle.

-Also, there are a number of inspirational personal stories that outline how these women have used diet or natural treatments to vastly improve their health, and in some cases has helped them to achieve healthy natural pregnancies.
+Included here are a number of stories that outline how some women have used diet or natural treatments to vastly improve their health.
+Others have combined surgery with natural therapies to help with their symptoms and manage the disease.

 There is a lot to read here, but it is only by reading of real life experiences that you can gain a true insight into the day to day reality of living with this disease, and the various ways women have dealt with it.